 When I first got my Amazon Echo, I was excited.
 It could actually recognize my voice and answer my questions!

 But eventually, I ran out of questions to ask.
 After some basics—What time is it?”
 “What’s the weather?”
 “How tall is Kareem Abdul-Jabbar?”—I started to lose interest.

-In a brilliant example of getting people to use their product, Amazon sent over a list of new things I could ask Alexa.
+In a brilliant example of getting people to use their product, Amazon sent over this welcome email for new customers: a list of new things I could ask Alexa.

 Granted, I still mostly use my Echo in the morning, to check the time while my face is buried in a pillow.
 But this email helped me realize that I could use it for more than that.

 And, in case you were wondering, Kareem Abdul-Jabbar is 7’2”.